amundmr/Project-2/Documents/Markdown/Project-2_Aasrud-Raniseth-Rongve.md

 <!-- TODO: Bisection method -->

 An eigenvalue solver is extremely important in many different types of calculations and is thus of interest for many scientists.
 We will demonstrate this by calculating the eigenvalues for both a buckling beam problem and an quantum mechanical problem.
 The eigenvalue algorithm mainly explored in this paper is the Jacobi eigenvalue algorithm first proposed by Carl Gustav Jacob Jacobi.
-He proposed this algorithm already in 1846 @Jacobi, but it only became widely used with the rise of the computer in the 1950s.
+He proposed this algorithm already in 1846 [@Jacobi1846], but it only became widely used with the rise of the computer in the 1950s.

-We will also compare this to another method, utilizing the bisection method to find the roots corresponding to eigenvalues.
+We will also compare this to another method called the bisection method.

 # 3. Theory and technicalities